torosent/apache-qpid-proton-container/README.md

 # python-qpid-proton

-Sample Docker container with Python 3.6 and Apache Qpid Proton
+Sample Dockerfile with Python 3.6 and Apache Qpid Proton

 You can set the `PYTHON_IMAGE_VERSION` `PROTON_VERSION` `PYTHON_VERSION` when building the image.